MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 ## Microsoft-specific predefined macros

-MSVC supports these additional predefined macros.
+MSVC supports other predefined macros:

 - `__ATOM__` Defined as 1 when the [`/favor:ATOM`](../build/reference/favor-optimize-for-architecture-specifics.md) compiler option is set and the compiler target is x86 or x64.
 Otherwise, undefined.